Nyabokelean/Unsupervised_learning_with_R/Part 1/Advertisements - (markdown file).md

 # bOxplot for the Daily time spent column

 boxplot(advertising$Daily.Time.Spent.on.Site)
 ```
+There are no outliers for the Daily time spent on site column

 ```
 # Age boxplot
 boxplot(advertising$Age)

 ```
+There are no outliers for the Age column
 ```
 # Area Income
 boxplot(advertising$Area.Income)

 ```
-This column has a number o outliers and it would be advisable to remove them so as to achieve better results
+This column has a number of outliers and it would be advisable to remove them so as to achieve better results
 ```
 # Daily internet usage
 boxplot(advertising$Daily.Internet.Usage)

 ```
+This one has no outliers

 ### Summary of numeric columns
 ```